The Rise of Pornography and the Fall of Morality

 For much of American history, explicit material wasn’t treated as a quirky consumer category.
 It was treated as corrosive.
 Law, religion, and social stigma formed a tight net that made the market hard to scale.

 You can argue that the older regime went too far.
-Still, the basic mechanism is straightforward: strong moral gatekeeping makes certain markets expensive, risky, and socially disreputable.
+Even so, the basic mechanism is straightforward: strong moral gatekeeping makes certain markets expensive, risky, and socially disreputable.
 Porn existed, but it lived in the shadows.

 Then the gatekeepers weakened ~ culturally, legally, and technologically.